ceeewatt/.dotfiles/README.md

 Install one of the dropbox releases from [here](https://linux.dropboxstatic.com/packages/debian/).
 Dropbox might require the `python3-gpg` package, in which case it will notify you that this package is missing when you try to install the daemon.

-Install the `DroidSansM` nerd font a place it in `~/.local/share/fonts`.
-Execute `fc-cache -v` to now update the font cache.
+Install the ~~`DroidSansM`~~ nerd font a place it in `~/.local/share/fonts`.
+Execute `fc-cache -f -v` to now update the font cache.
+I decided to stop using DroidSansMono font due to an issue with the terminal rendering italic variations of the the font (see issue #18).
+Instead, I'm currently using the Iosevka font installed from the most recent release [here](https://github.com/ryanoasis/nerd-fonts).
+Presently, it's installed to ~/.local/share/fonts/IosevkaNerdFont directory.

 Now begin installing additional tools/applications.
 Make a directory called `~/apps` to house all user-specific binaries not installed through the system package manager.